Updated: April 24, 2026

 1. High quality of life

 According to the Global Citizen Solutions Quality of Life Index, Portugal ranks sixth in the world for the quality of life it offers.
-Friendly locals prefer a slower pace of life, especially compared to major US cities like New York and San Francisco.
+The lifestyle in Portugal revolves around the beautiful beaches along the Atlantic Ocean and the nearby mountains.

 2. High level of safety with low crime rates

 So, is Portugal a safe place to live?
 Yes.
-It ranks 7th on the Global Peace Index in 2025, right after Singapore and Switzerland, making it one of the safest countries for everyday life.
+The country ranks 7th on the Global Peace Index in 2025, right after Singapore and Switzerland, making it one of the safest countries for everyday life.
 Portuguese people enjoy a relatively relaxed lifestyle.

-Portugal’s crime rates are relatively lower than those of New York City, Paris, and London.
+Portugal’s crime rates are relatively lower, providing more safety than in New York City, Paris, and London.
 The Portuguese government implemented strict gun laws to create better stability for everyone in the country.

 Portugal is also incredibly welcoming to LGBT expats, making it one of the most attractive destinations globally for both living and tourism.